Christmas SALE 25% OFF on new purchases, early renewals, or upgrades. Apply Discount

 3. Import reviews from third party websites

-Using the Strong Testimonials Importer extension (available in Strong Testimonials PRO), you can import testimonials/reviews from third-party sites/plugins like Facebook, Google, Yelp, Zomato & Woocommerce.
+Using the Strong Testimonials Importer extension (available in Strong Testimonials PRO), you can import testimonials/reviews from these third-party sites Google, Facebook, Booking, Airbnb, Yelp, Trustpilot, Capterra and G2.

 After activating the extension, go to Testimonials -> Import.
 You’ll need to create an API key for each website and add it to the meta box to allow Strong Testimonials to import reviews.